blunce24/portfolio/_portfolio/blocjams.md

 		.controller('AlbumCtrl', ['Fixtures', 'SongPlayer', AlbumCtrl]);
 })();
 {% endhighlight %}
-* I also implemented mute toggle functionality utilizing the Buzz API, which is applied to the volume icon in the player bar:
+* I also implemented a `toggleMute` function utilizing the Buzz API, which is applied to the volume icon in the player bar:
 {% highlight html %}
 <a class='icon' ng-click='playerBar.songPlayer.toggleMute()'>
 	<span class='ion-volume-high'